Mehdi256/Rotor-Cuda/linux/README.md

 1. Install libgmp-dev
 2. Install CUDA 11.0
-3. Replace the Main.cpp and Rotor.cpp files in the Rotor folder with these.

- - Edit the makefile and set up the appropriate CUDA SDK and compiler paths for nvcc.
  - Or pass them as variables to `make` command.
  - Install libgmp: ```sudo apt install -y libgmp-dev```